Machine Identification

 Also, as each machine ID is unique to each machine, your license(s) will not be transferable to other physical or virtual hardware.

-If your hardware configuration has changed and your license(s) are no longer valid, please contact your local Datamine representative in the first instance.
-Your original Machine ID will then be blocked for future use and a new license or licenses, based on the new ID, will be issued.
+Important: If your hardware configuration has changed and your license(s) are no longer valid, please contact your local Datamine representative in the first instance.
+Your original Machine ID will be blocked for future use and a new license or licenses, based on the new ID, will be issued.